OpenEvalProject/evals/manuscripts/elife-31153/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/31153/elife-31153-fig4-v2.jpg)

 **Figure 4.:** Time course of the reaction using either NTPs (filled circles) or dNTPs (open circles), measuring the rate of single-nucleotide addition to a deoxynucleotide-terminated primer on template 1.
 The data were fit to a double exponential rise to maximum (r = 0.996 for RNA polymerization; r = 0.983 for DNA polymerization).
 Inset depicts the data over the first 2 min of the reaction.
-Reaction conditions: 100 nM ribozyme, 125 nM template, 125 nM primer, 2 mM NTPs or dNTPs, 200 mM MgCl2, pH 8.3, 20°C.10.7554/eLife.31153.012Figure 4—source data 1.
+Reaction conditions: 100 nM ribozyme, 125 nM template, 125 nM primer, 2 mM NTPs or dNTPs, 200 mM MgCl2, pH 8.3, 20°C.

 Reverse transcription is accelerated at pH 9.0 compared to pH 8.3 (Figure 1B).
 For reactions initiated by an RNA primer, the higher pH results in some degradation of the primer portion of the extended products.
 The RNA enzyme has a high requirement for Mg2+, typically 200 mM, which also promotes RNA degradation.
 However, once sequence information has been copied from RNA to DNA, the DNA product can be maintained under high-pH, high-Mg2+ conditions.